Home

 People shouldn't think they don't have time to learn a language.
 If it is interesting, they will be able to learn it, no matter how many hours a day they work.

-Anyways, I was watching the film, and I was struck by a word.
-A person indicated to another person to come, with the word:
+Anyways, I was watching the film, and a person indicated to another person to come, with the word:

 Gyere!